-If you travel regularly, whether for business or for pleasure, you need to be familiar with how life insurance companies may qualify you for life insurance.
+If you’re traveling regularly for business or for pleasure, you need to be familiar with how traveling and life insurance works.
 There are many factors that can determine how much life insurance you qualify for, and at what price you can be approved.
 The numbers are configured based on more than just your health, your age, and your lifestyle.

 The process used by life insurance companies to review your application for coverage is the underwriting process.
 Foreign travel is defined as travel outside of the United States, for business or recreation, for no longer than six months.
 The main factors that are considered by life insurance company underwriters include: